 Dr. Baler: Well, one school of thought says that by providing fact-based information to teenagers—like the fact that their brains are still developing and they may make decisions differently than adults—may urge them to stop and think, and make better decisions as a result.

 There are big, big questions in neuroscience.
 For example: where is consciousness?
 Where does consciousness lie?
 We’d like to understand how this computer (the brain) leads to things like music, creativity, poetry—very complex products of this very complex machine.

-*Note: In order to hear the podcast you will need to have a media player on your computer.
+*In order to hear the podcast, you'll need to have a media player on your computer.